gavinlyonsrepo/pic_16F18446_projects/projects/LM35/README.md

 1. RB4 = SDA
 2. RB6 = SCLK

 The LCD code are in a separate library files.
+The Library supports both 16x02 and 20x04 LCD's.
 The Data is sent in 4-bit mode.
 The upper nibble holds the data and lower nibble of byte manipulates the control bits of LCD.

 ![PCF8574 & LCD ](https://github.com/gavinlyonsrepo/pic_16F1619_projects/blob/master/images/LCDPCF.jpg)